Roman19890/my-weather/Readme.md

 My first serious pet-project.
 Uses OpenWeather API.<br>
 It was my final task to complete JavaScript course.<br>
-While doing this I was inspired with JavaScript and APIs
+While doing it I was inspired with JavaScript and APIs

 Stack: HTML, CSS, JavaScript, JQUERY, Ajax